phetsims/phet-info/deployment-info/sim_deployment.md

 ## Step 8.
 Restore your working copy
 * Check out master for dependencies: `grunt checkout-master`
+* Run again to prune and update node modules: `grunt checkout-master`, **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.
 * Check out master for the sim repo: `git checkout master`
-* Update node_modules: `npm prune` and `npm update` in the sim repo and in chipper.  **Skip This Step** if you are using a chipper sha that is newer than Jan 24th, 2017.

 ## Deploy a batch of production sims.